rladstaetter/LogoRRR/README.md

 For example, ERROR events are visualized as red rectangles, TRACE events as grey rectangles, INFO events as green ones etc.

+You can start LogoRRR via double click from the desktop.
+Add a log file simply via drag'n drop.

 ## Installation

 You can give it a try by downloading a [prebuilt installer for LogoRRR](https://github.com/rladstaetter/LogoRRR/releases/tag/21.3.1) from the releases page.
 There are installer for Windows and MacOs available.

-### Windows

-As of Release 21.3.0, there exists an Installer for this application, which can be found on the releases page.

 **Please note**: Because LogoRRR is not digitally signed you are going to see warnings when trying to download, install or start the application.
 This will not change until it is digitally signed.
-However, for this project no such certificate exists yet.

-### MacOsX

-For Mac Users, quite some motivation is needed at the moment to get the application to run.

-You'll have to give the application rights to be executed which can be done in a terminal with the command

-    chmod 755 app.logorrrr

-Afterwards you have to specify in your preferences menu that you allow to start this application.
-Finally then you can start it via command line.
+This situation will be better when there is an installation via [windows app store](https://github.com/rladstaetter/LogoRRR/issues/29) and [apple app store](https://github.com/rladstaetter/LogoRRR/issues/30) are available.

 ## Features